instadeepai/jumanji/docs/environments/jigsaw.md

 - `pieces`: jax array (float32) of shape `(num_pieces, 3, 3)` of all possible pieces in the
     current puzzle.
 These pieces are shuffled and rotated.
 Pieces will always have shape `(3, 3)`.

-- `action_mask`: jax array (bool) of shape `(num_pieces, 4, num_rows-3, num_cols-3)`, representing the
+- `action_mask`: jax array (bool) of shape `(num_pieces, 4, num_rows-3, num_cols-3)`, representing
     which actions are possible given the current state of the board.
 The first index indicates the number of pieces in a given puzzle.
 The second index indicates the number of times a piece may be rotated.
-    The third and fourth indices indicate the x and y coordinate of where a piece may be placed respectively.
+    The third and fourth indices indicate the row and column coordinate of where a piece may be placed respectively.
     These values will always be `num_rows-3` and `num_cols-3` respectively to make it impossible for an agent to place a piece outside the current board.